amit17051980/xCP-16.4-Documents-CTS-Quality/README.md

 I'm assuming that you have got a healthy CTS (Content Transformation Services) running and is 16.4 (or latest!).
 Also, you have little more storage to hold little big rendition in place of quality!

-I also assume that your xCP Import Functionality is already working and producing poor JPEG renditions, which when user view in the xCP Viewer, feel bad about xCP2!
+I also assume that your xCP Import Functionality is already working and producing poor JPEG renditions, which when user view in the xCP Viewer, feel bad about xCP!

 This is a tweaked version of the below OpenText Knowledge Base Article: https://knowledge.opentext.com/knowledge/cs.dll/kcs/kbarticle/view/KB13494401